What on Earth is going on with CM Punk and AEW?

 CM Punk Has Arrived in AEW! | AEW Rampage: The First Dance, 8/20/21www.youtube.com

-12 months after this Punk regained the AEW World Heavyweight Championship for the second time on Sunday, defeating Jon Moxley in the main event of the All Out pay-per-view.
-As is custom, Tony Khan hosted a press conference after the show had finished where the wrestlers took comments from the media, where Punk was the first to speak.
+12 months after this Punk regained the AEW World Heavyweight Championship for the second time on Sunday, defeating Jon Moxley in the main event of the All Out pay-per-view in his hometown of Chicago.
+As is custom, Tony Khan hosted a press scrum after the show had finished where the wrestlers took questions from the media, where Punk was the first to speak.

 Sign up to our new free Indy100 weekly newsletter